 Fertility Risk Factors

-A woman’s weight may also impact fertility.
+A person’s weight may also impact fertility.
 Sometimes being overweight, or underweight can alter the frequency of ovulation.
 If you don’t ovulate, you can’t get pregnant.
 Watching what you eat and drink (especially alcoholic drinks) is important while you’re trying to conceive.
-For some women, it may not take much to get your ovulation back on track.
-Studies have shown that for women who are at an unhealthy body weight - gaining or losing just 5 percent of their body weight – may help regulate your ovulation.
+For some people, it may not take much to get your ovulation back on track.
+Studies have shown that for people who are at an unhealthy body weight - gaining or losing just 5 percent of their body weight – may help regulate your ovulation.

-A woman’s biological clock is a real thing.
 Your age ranks at the top of the list of risk factors that impact fertility.
-That’s because the quantity and quality of a woman’s eggs starts to decline after age 35.
+That’s because the quantity and quality of eggs starts to decline after age 35.
 Which means the risk of miscarriage goes up, making it more challenging to get and stay pregnant the older you are.
-In fact, about one-third of women over the age of 30 have fertility problems.
-The problem is that even though women are in their prime stage of fertility in their 20’s – for a lot of women, that’s not the right time in their life to start a family.
+In fact, about one-third of people with ovaries over the age of 30 have fertility problems.
+The problem is that even though people with ovaries are in their prime stage of fertility in their 20’s – for a lot of people, that’s not the right time in their life to start a family.

 So now you know what lifestyle factors can impact your fertility.
 Now let’s talk about medical issues that can also complicate your chances of getting pregnant.

 To conceive you basically need three things: